-Knowledgeable Lawyer Serving Waterbury Accident Victims
+Knowledgeable Lawyer Serving Connecticut Accident Victims

 Activities that happen every day often carry a serious risk of injury: driving a car, undergoing an operation, doing construction work, operating heavy machinery, and so on.
 When people are harmed by the careless conduct of another person or entity, they may have a right to recover compensation.
-If you have been hurt as a result of another person’s wrongdoing or negligence, contact Waterbury personal injury attorney Walter A. Shalvoy, Jr. for a free consultation to find out if you should try to seek damages.
+If you have been hurt as a result of another person’s wrongdoing or negligence, contact Connecticut personal injury attorney Walter A. Shalvoy, Jr. for a free consultation to find out if you should try to seek damages.
 He has over a decade of experience representing Connecticut clients in a variety of lawsuits, including serious personal injury cases.

 Holding Negligent Defendants Liable in Personal Injury Lawsuits